 The SoFi Checking and Savings Account is aimed at folks who want to enjoy a relatively high APY (up to and ) on their checking and savings funds.
 This is a one-stop shop, meaning there’s no distinction or barrier between one’s checking and savings funds.
 Being able to access all your money in one account can make it easier to manage, particularly with SoFi’s automatic savings features that allow you to organize your money, set savings goals, and round up your change.

-APY: Up to on savings balance and on checking balance — but only if the account holder is enlisted in the direct deposit program.
+APY: Up to on savings balance and on checking balance — but only if the account holder is enlisted in the direct deposit program OR if the account holder is depositing $5,000 or more every 30 days.
 Accounts without direct deposit qualify for up to APY.

 How interest accrual works: Funds accrue interest daily based on the end-of-day balance of your account and are compounded monthly.